Triveni Sangam: Where Rivers & Rituals Converge

 The Kapil Muni Temple

-Gangasagar: Where Ganga River Meets Bay of Bengal
+Gangasagar: Where the Ganga Meets the Sea

 Gangasagar is a charming tourist destination, which attracts both pilgrims and adventure lovers.
 Nestled in one of the delta islands is Gangasagar.
 Also called Sagardwip or Sagar Island, it is one of the largest islands on the Ganges delta and holds immense religious significance.
 Gangasagar has acres of silver sand and clear blue sky, and the calm sea to spend the time in tranquillity.